cfenell/rucio/doc/rucio-server.md

 	 $HOME/.globus/userkey.pem

-This personal certificate will later be used to create a short-lived so called grid proxy certificate for user authentication.
-With CAs properly configured the proxy certificate will allow the https connection to transfer your identity (certificate Distinguished Name) securely to the server.
+This personal certificate will later be used to create a short-lived *grid proxy certificate* for user authentication.
+With CAs properly configured, the proxy certificate will allow the https connection to transfer your identity (certificate Distinguished Name) securely to the server.

-(?
-Checkme: instructions on certificate export and **grid-proxy-init**)
+Add: instructions on certificate export and **grid-proxy-init**

 # Get the Rucio software